mdrocan/Fronius-stats/README.md

 python3 fronius.py > fronius.log
 ```

-and get a log file like this:
+and get to the log file something like this:

 ```code
 Time: 19:20:00